 print()Practice questions

-- What is the key difference between stemming and lemmatisation?
+- What is the key difference between stemming and lemmatization?
 (Answer: Stemming uses heuristic rules and may produce non-words.
-Lemmatisation uses vocabulary lookup and always produces a valid dictionary form.)
+Lemmatization uses vocabulary lookup and always produces a valid dictionary form.)

 - Why should stop words NOT be removed for machine translation?
 (Answer: Stop words like "not", "the", "a" carry grammatical meaning needed to produce correctly structured target-language sentences.)

 - A tokeniser splits "New York" into two tokens.
 What problem does this create for NER?
-(Answer: Multi-word entities like "New York" get split — the model may not recognise them as a single location.
-Solutions: n-gram tokenisation or BPE sub-word units.)
+(Answer: Multi-word entities like "New York" get split — the model may not recognize them as a single location.
+Solutions: n-gram tokenization or BPE sub-word units.)

 - What does BPE stand for and why is it used in LLMs?
 (Answer: Byte Pair Encoding.
 It balances vocabulary size with coverage — handles rare/unseen words by splitting them into known sub-words, keeping vocab to ~30-50k tokens instead of millions.)